takshcpatel/crack-detection-robot/README.md

 The Magnetic Crawler Inspection Robot can be **manually controlled using an Xbox controller**, enabling precise navigation during inspection.
 This is especially useful when inspecting **dangerous, confined, or complex metal surfaces**.

-The controller communicates with the robot via a **PC or Raspberry Pi**, sending commands to the microcontroller through **serial communication**.
+The controller communicates with the robot via a **PC or Raspberry Pi**, sending commands to the microcontroller through a **WiFi Access Point**.

 ---